-Moving the mouse over a partition layer displays additional information:
+Moving the mouse over a part of a partition displays additional information:

-- Name Partition name. - Barcode The barcode orientation. - Media Removal Indicates whether media removal is allowed or prevented by the host. - Key Manager Type Encryption type. - Partition S/N Serial number of the partition. - Drive Count Number of drives in this partition. - Slot Count Number of slots in this partition. - Cartridge Count Number of cartridges in this partition. - Mailslot Count Number of mailslots in this partition.
+- Name Partition name. - Barcode The barcode length and orientation reported to the host. - Media Removal Indicates whether media removal is allowed or prevented by the host. - Key Manager Type Encryption management type. - Partition S/N Serial number of the partition. - Drive Count Number of drives in this partition. - Slot Count Number of slots in this partition. - Cartridge Count Number of cartridges in this partition. - Mailslot Count Number of mailslots in this partition.